nikcleju/IT_LectureNotes/content/IT/SourceCoding.myst.md

 ```

-Example: blackboard

-Remarks:
+It's easier to understand the Shannon-Fano coding by looking at an example at the whiteboard, or at a solved exercise.

-- Shannon-Fano coding does not always produce the shortest code lengths
+Shannon-Fano coding does not always produce the shortest code lengths,
-- Connection: yes-no answers (example from first chapter)
+but in general it is better than Shannon coding in this respect.

+As a remark, there is a clear connection between Shannon-Fano coding
+and the optimal decision tree examples from the first chapter (with yes-no answers).
+Splitting the messages into two groups is similar to splitting the decision tree into two branches.

 ### Huffman coding (binary)